-It happened, unfortunately, that a Wexford yeoman, who had been at the taking and retaking of Enniscorthy (a theme he never failed to expatiate on), and had been acquainted with the pig from his infancy, as well as the sow which bore him, having himself sold her to the last proprietors, came at the time of a very crowded assembly into the room; and, as Irishmen never omit any opportunity of talking, especially in a crowd, and, if at all convenient, more especially about themselves, the yeoman began to brag of his acquaintance with the hog, the storming of the town, the fight, and slaughter; and, unfortunately, in order to amuse the company, by suggesting the cause of his enormous bulk and stature, mentioned, as a national curiosity, that the people in Ireland were so headstrong as to attribute his growth to his having eaten the Rev. Mr. Haydn, a Protestant clergyman of Enniscorthy, after the battle; but he declared to the gentlemen and ladies that could not be the fact, as he was assured by an eye-witness, a sergeant of pikemen amongst the rebels, that there were several dogs helping him, and some ducks out of the Castle court.
-Besides, the parson having been a slight old gentlemen, there was scarcely as much flesh on his reverend bones as would have given one meal to a hungry bull-dog.
+It happened, unfortunately, that a Wexford yeoman, who had been at the taking and retaking of Enniscorthy, (a theme he never failed to expatiate on,) and had been acquainted with the pig from his infancy, as well as the lady sow who bore him, having himself sold her to the last proprietors, came at the time of a very crowded assembly into the room; and, as Irishmen never omit any opportunity of talking, (especially in a crowd, and, if at all convenient, more especially about themselves,) the yeoman began to brag of his acquaintance with the hog, the storming of the town, the fight, and slaughter; and, unfortunately, in order to amuse the company, by suggesting the cause of his enormous bulk and stature, mentioned, as a national curiosity, that the people in Ireland were so headstrong as to attribute his growth to his having eaten the Rev. Mr. Haydn, a Protestant clergyman of Enniscorthy, after the battle; but he declared to the gentlemen and ladies that could not be the fact, as he was assured by an eye-witness, a sergeant of pikemen amongst the rebels, that there were several dogs helping him, and some ducks out of the Castle court.
+Besides, the parson having been a slight old gentleman, there was scarcely as much flesh on his reverend bones as would have given one meal to a hungry bull-dog.
 This information, and the manner of telling it, caused an instantaneous silence, and set every English man and woman staring and shuddering around him, not one of whom did the pig attempt to put his snout on.
-The idea of a Papist pig eating a Protestant parson, was of a nature quite insupportable; both church and state were affected.
-Their praises were now turned to execration; the women put their handkerchiefs to their noses to keep off the odour; everybody stood aloof both from the pig and the showman, as if they were afraid of being devoured. men cursed the papist brute, and the rebellious nation that sent him there; every one of them who had a stick or an umbrella gave a punch or a crack of it to the "olive branch;" and in a few minutes the room was cleared of visitors, to the astonishment of the yeoman, who lost no time in making his own exit. keepers, now perceiving that their game was gone, determined to deliver him up, as Master Haydn, to the lieutenant of the Tower, to be placed at the will and pleasure of his Majesty.
+The idea of a Papist pig eating a Protestant parson was of a nature quite insupportable; both church and state were affected: their praises were now turned to execration; the women put their handkerchiefs to their noses to keep off the odour; every body stood aloof both from the pig and the showman, as if they were afraid of being devoured.
+The men cursed the Papist brute, and the rebellious nation that sent him there; every one of them who had a stick or an umbrella gave a punch or a crack of it to the "olive branch;" and in a few minutes the room was cleared of visitors, to the astonishment of the yeoman, who lost no time in making his own exit.
+The keepers, now perceiving that their game was gone, determined to deliver him up, as Master Haydn, to the lieutenant of the Tower, to be placed at the will and pleasure of his Majesty.

-The lucky showman and the two amateur rebels now pre-

-pared to return to Wexford.
+The chaplain, showman, and two amateur rebels, now prepared to return to Wexford.
 Though somewhat disappointed at the short cut of their exhibition, they had no reason to find fault with the lining their pockets had got.
 The officers of the Tower, however, had heard the catastrophe and character of the "olive branch," and communicated to the lieutenant their doubts if he were a fit subject to mix with the noble wild beasts in a royal menagerie.
-Several consultations took place upon the subject; the lord-chamberlain was requested to take his Majesty's commands upon the subject in council; the king, who had been signing some death-warrants and pardons for the recorder of London, was thunderstruck and shocked at the audacity of an Irish pig eating a Protestant clergyman.
+Several consultations took place upon the subject; the lord chamberlain was requested to take his Majesty's commands upon the subject in council: the king, who had been signing some death-warrants and pardons for the Recorder of London, was thunderstruck and shocked at the audacity of an Irish pig eating a Protestant clergyman; and though no better Christian ever existed than George the Third, his hatred to pork from that moment was invincible, and became almost a Jewish aversion.